LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw the outline of a trigon or triangle, of color COLOR to surface SURFACE.
+Draw the outline of a trigon or triangle, of COLOR to SURFACE.
 Use DRAW-FILLED-TRIGON-* to draw a filled trigon.

 Parameters